monomelodies/monad/docs/blocks/filtering.md

 to `10` which is reasonable in most cases, but this way you can override it in specific cases.

+Don't forget to add `pageSize` to your component's bindings in the definition.

 ## Generically extending resources for filtering
 To extend a common `count` (or other...) implementation for your API, simply use a custom `resource` factory that extends `moResource`.
 Sample implementation: